auth0/docs/articles/migrations/guides/extensibility-node12.md

 Furthermore, we recommend that the testing be done in your development tenant and migrating your production tenant only if you see no issues in development.

-You can query the Management API for your Rules, Custom Database scripts, and Custom Social Connections.
+You can query the Management API for your Rules, Hooks, Custom Database scripts, and Custom Social Connections.
 This will make it easier for you to move items from your production tenant to development tenant for testing purposes.

-Please see our documentation on the [Connections](/api/management/v2#!/Connections) and [Rules](/api/management/v2#!/Rules/get_rules) endpoints for additional information on this process.
+Please see our documentation on the [Connections](/api/management/v2#!/Connections), [Rules](/api/management/v2#!/Rules/get_rules), and [Hooks](/api/management/v2/#!/Hooks/get_hooks) endpoints for additional information on this process.

 When using the [Connections](/api/management/v2#!/Connections) endpoints in the Management API, Custom Database Scripts can be retrieved or updated using `options.customScripts`.

 Similarly, you can find Custom Social Connections in `options.scripts.fetchUserProfile`.

-You will need to manually copy over any Hooks-related code that you use since they cannot be accessed via the Management API.

 ## Affected modules